Blake Emory

 Raised alongside his brother James in a family of artists, inventors, and musicians.

 Sells his first piece of art in third grade.
 Starts a tee-shirt business in fifth grade.
-By fifteen, establishes his first paying art connection.
-In 1997, forms the musical act Espionage, touring clubs from Florida to Vancouver.
+By fifteen, his first paying art connection.
+Forms the musical act Espionage in 1997, touring clubs from Florida to Vancouver.

 Writes, produces, and designs sets for original theatrical productions in Ybor City, while continuing to develop his canvas and mural practice.